 BLS certifications are required for a wide variety of people and, naturally, many of these people frequently ask about ways to save on total costs.
 Generally, there are two ways this can typically be done.
 The first is to bundle a BLS certification with other certifications, such as ACLS and PALS.
 These certifications all have two-year renewal requirements, so bundling often makes logistical sense.
 Additionally, signing up as a group can also help you save—eMedCert has multiple group options available.

 BLS certification is important for many professionals and, with the skills and knowledge these courses provide, can potentially save someone’s life in the future.
 Online Whether you choose to obtain your certification online or elsewhere, be sure to know how BLS certifications apply to your profession.
-For more information on 100% online BLS certification, contact eMedCert by emailing [email protected] or contact us on the web.
+For more information on 100% online BLS certification, please send us a message.